 It's All About Knowing Your Why~

-My husband, Tim and I have two college age daughters.
-Lexi is starting graduate school at the College Of Charleston, NC this fall and Olivia will be expanding her college experience with a trip abroad!
+My husband, Tim and I have two college-age daughters.
+Lexi is starting graduate school at the College of Charleston, SC this fall and Olivia will be expanding her college experience with a trip abroad!
 She leaves for Italy on August 28th!
 Tim and I will be true empty nesters!

 This new role will free up more time for my hobbies.
 Like reading, writing, eating out, long afternoons in cozy coffee shops, playing on technology, the Ohio State Buckeyes, and shopping!

 - My husband and I went to Hilliard City Schools K-12

 - Phyllis (Tice) Brown and I went to High School together!